0xYoons/0xYoons/README.md

 - 👋 Hi, I’m @0xYoons
-- 👀 I’m interested in blockchain
+- 👀 I’m interested in
-- 🌱 I’m currently learning dev
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on sol, eth, more to come in 2k23
+- 💞️ I’m looking to c
 - 📫 How to reach me ...

 <!---